Back in the U.S.S.R.: Release

 Apple Records released The Beatles on 22 November 1968, with "Back in the U.S.S.R." sequenced as the opening song.
 The turboprop aircraft landing sound at the close of the track was cross-faded with the start of the next song, "Dear Prudence".
 In 1969, Apple issued "Back in the U.S.S.R." as a single in Scandinavia, backed by Starr's composition "Don't Pass Me By".
-In 1973, three years after the Beatles' break-up, the song was included on the band's double album compilation 1967–1970, as one of only three tracks representing the White Album.
+In 1973, the song was included on the band's double album compilation 1967–1970, as one of only three tracks representing the White Album.

 On 25 June 1976, the song was issued as a single by Parlophone in the UK to promote the compilation album Rock 'n' Roll Music.
 The B-side was "Twist and Shout", making it the first EMI single by the Beatles to include a non-original composition.
 (Note: To promote Rock 'n' Roll Music in the US, Capitol Records instead released "Got to Get You into My Life", backed by the White Album track "Helter Skelter".)
 It peaked at number 19 on the UK Singles Chart, number 11 in Ireland, and number 19 in Sweden.
 In September 2022, the British Phonographic Industry (BPI) awarded the song a silver certification for sales and streaming figures exceeding 200,000 units.
 EMI made a promotional film for the release, setting the song to footage of the Beatles visiting Amsterdam in 1964 and from their 1966 tour of West Germany.
 The single was subsequently included in the Beatles Singles Collection box set, released by EMI's World Division in December 1982, making it the 24th single in the series.

 A version by Chubby Checker reached number 86 in Canada, April 28, 1969.